 This Teriyaki Turkey Rice Recipe is a healthy way to make up a quick, easy and delicious comfort meal any night of the week.
 Plus, you’ll have extras for lunches throughout the week.

-Want a quick and healthy meals that you can easily pack for work, school, or on those family road trips?
-Discover the beauty of one pan meals!
+Want a quick and healthy meal that you can easily pack for work, school, or on those family road trips?
+Discover the beauty of one pan meal!

 Teriyaki Turkey Rice Recipe